winf-hsos/webengineering/week02/lesson_02_first_css/README.md

 We'll skip them for now, but we'll come back to them later.
 First we need to understand the second part of a CSS rule, the CSS properties.

-## CSS Properties
+### CSS Properties

-With CSS selectors we define the set of elements we want to style.
+With CSS selectors, we define the set of elements we want to style.
 With CSS properties, we actually describe their style.
-A property has a name and a value, and both are separated by a colon.
+A CSS property has a name and a value, and both are separated by a colon.

 With the `color:` property from the example above, we have already introduced the first and a very important CSS property.
 It sets the color of an HTML element's text content.
 We can therefore apply the `color:` property to any HTML element that contains text, for example: